openvinotoolkit/open_model_zoo/demos/python_demos/object_detection_demo/README.md

   -at {ssd,yolo,faceboxes,centernet,retina}, --architecture_type {ssd,yolo,faceboxes,centernet,retina}
                         Required.
 Specify model' architecture type.
   -i INPUT, --input INPUT
                         Required.
-Path to an image, folder with images, video file or a numeric camera ID.
+An input to process.
+The input must be a single image, a folder of images or anything that cv2.VideoCapture can process.
   -d DEVICE, --device DEVICE
                         Optional.
 Specify the target device to infer on; CPU, GPU, FPGA, HDDL or MYRIAD is acceptable.
 The sample